Excerpts from Jim Conrad's

 TOMATO ROOT NEMATODES

 Though a fungal disease is indeed attacking the tomatoes now I realize that most of the damage I thought was fungal is caused by nematodes.
 That became apparent when one plant had curled up and withered so that I decided to just pull it up and get rid of it.
-As soon as the roots were exposed, I saw what's shown above.
+As soon as the roots were exposed, I saw what's shown below:

 At first I hoped that those root knots were beneficial nitrogen-fixing nodules.
 However, you expect nodules on members of the Bean Family, pines and a few other things.
 On the Internet I can't find anyone saying that tomato roots can have nitrogen-fixing nodules.
 Also, nitrogen-fixing nodules are attached to a root's side, like a slender, floppy wart on someone's neck, but you can see that the tomato's knots are simply swellings of the root itself, not attached at the side.
 The University of Maryland shows a root-knot-nematode-infected tomato root beside an uninfected root at http://nematology.umd.edu/images/eis143.jpg.